libraryofcelsus/Aetherius_AI_Assistant/readme.md

 # Aetherius
-Version .04b of Aetherius Personal Assistant by LibraryofCelsus.com
+Version .041 of Aetherius Personal Assistant by LibraryofCelsus.com

 **Experimental Folder Changelog**

 -Added .TXT, .PDF, and .EPUB text extractors.
 For now it just functions similarly to the webscrape.
 Place file in the "Upload" folder in its extension's respective folder.
 Then run "GPT_4_Text_Extractor.py" to extract all of the files, they will be moved to the "Finished" folder once done.

 -Added a Role/Personality Extractor.
 Give it a url to scrape and Aetherius will attempt to extract memories for a chatbot.
 To talk to the chatbot, change the name in "prompt_bot_name.txt" to whatever name you entered in the Role Extractor script.

--Test of new conversation history that now persists past shutdown

 ------